ealib/md-api-hello-world/README.md

 ## License

-Copyright 2021 Emanuele Aliberti, MTKA
+Copyright &copy; 2021 Emanuele Aliberti, MTKA

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above